On an Information and Control Architecture for Future Electric Energy Systems: Introduction

-In power systems it has been its {\it{control architecture}} that has provided reliable delivery of power in spite of many uncertainties and disruptions at several levels.
+{Elaborating on the above, i}n power systems it has been its {\textit{information and control architecture}} that has provided reliable delivery of power in spite of many uncertainties and disruptions at several levels.
 Power systems are enormously complex.
-They involve phenomena spanning time scales ranging from microseconds (e.g., for power electronics switching), to milliseconds (e.g., for electromagnetic phenomena), to seconds (e.g., for electromechanical phenomena governing spinning generators), to minutes (e.g., for dispatch of generators), to hours (e.g., for startup/shutdown of generators), to years (e.g., for installation of new transmission lines).
-Disruptions happen at all times scales - lightning strikes, failure of equipment, changes in customer loads, changes in weather that affect demand, diurnal and seasonal changes in both demand and renewables, gas pipeline disruptions, etc. Similarly, there is constant change in phenomena spanning an extremely wide spatial scale, from individual households in small neighborhoods interconnected by a distribution feeder line to massive power plants connected by transmission lines traversing hundreds of miles.
+They involve phenomena spanning time scales ranging from microseconds (e.g., for power electronics switching), to milliseconds (e.g., for electromagnetic phenomena), to seconds (e.g., for electromechanical phenomena governing spinning generators), to minutes (e.g., for dispatch of generators), to hours (e.g., for startup/shutdown of generators), to years (e.g., for building of new transmission lines).
+Disruptions happen at all times scales, {e.g.}, lightning strikes, failure of equipment, changes in customer loads, changes in weather that affect demand, diurnal and seasonal changes in both demand and renewables, {and} gas pipeline disruptions.
+Similarly, there is constant change in phenomena spanning an extremely wide spatial scale, from individual households in small neighborhoods interconnected by a distribution feeder line to massive power plants connected by transmission lines traversing hundreds of miles.
 Nevertheless power systems have provided a reliable electricity supply, i.e., the desired amount of power that each user needs and with associated variables (such as voltage, frequency, power factor, harmonic distortion) that define power quality being within tolerance limits from their nominal values.
-This success is fundamentally due to the multiple control loops forming the control architecture that regulate all the electrical variables in spite of all the uncertainties and disturbances.
+This success is fundamentally due to the multiple control loops forming the information and control architecture that regulate all the electrical variables in spite of all the uncertainties and disturbances.

-In this respect, the problems faced by power systems are similar to the problem of homeostasis in biology, where variables like oxygen level, electrolyte balance, temperature, etc., have to be properly regulated in spite of massive changes caused by running, fasting, or pregnancy.